decaporg/gatsby-starter-netlify-cms/src/pages/blog/2024-09-27-building-an-advanced-real-time-eeg-analysis-app-with-python-and-brainflow.md

 collected_data = []

 calibration_values = [0] * 8
 ```

 </br>

 **Handle GPIO Conflicts**: If you’re using multiple sensors, GPIO conflicts can cause unexpected behavior.
-Implement the `check_gpio_conflicts()` function to detect and resolve any issues before starting the analysis.
+Implement the `check_gpio_conflicts()` function  in `app.py` to detect and resolve any issues before starting the analysis.

 ```python
 def cleanup_spi_gpio():